onzfonz/comp227/src/content/4/en/part4d.md

 This is the last exercise for this part of the course and it's time to push your code to GitHub if you haven't already and mark the exercises that were completed on Canvas.

 <!---
-note left of user
+task left of user
   user fills in login form with
   username and password
-end note
+end task
 user -> browser: login button pressed

 browser -> backend: HTTP POST /api/login { username, password }
-note left of backend
+task left of backend
-  backend generates TOKEN that identifies user end note backend -> browser: TOKEN returned as message body note left of browser browser saves TOKEN end note note left of user user creates a note end note user -> browser: create note button pressed browser -> backend: HTTP POST /api/notes { content } TOKEN in header note left of backend backend identifies userfrom the TOKEN end note
+  backend generates TOKEN that identifies user end task backend -> browser: TOKEN returned as message body task left of browser browser saves TOKEN end task task left of user user creates a task end task user -> browser: create task button pressed browser -> backend: HTTP POST /api/tasks { content } TOKEN in header task left of backend backend identifies userfrom the TOKEN end task

 backend -> browser: 201 created